symfony/symfony-docs/cookbook/deployment/heroku.rst

 =========================

 This step by step cookbook describes how to deploy a Symfony2 web application to the Heroku cloud platform.
-Its contents are based on `this original article`_ published by Heroku.
+Its contents are based on `the original article`_ published by Heroku.

 Setting up
 ----------

 To setup a new Heroku website, first `signup with Heroku`_ or sign in with your credentials.
-Then, download and install the `Heroku Toolbet`_ on your local computer.
+Then download and install the `Heroku Toolbet`_ on your local computer.

 You can also check out the `getting Started with PHP on Heroku`_ guide to gain more familiarity with the specifics of working with PHP applications on Heroku.

-Preparing your application
+Preparing your Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deploying a Symfony2 application to Heroku doesn't require any change in its